Wild Cherry Bark: 10 Health Benefits, How to Use, and Side Effects

 Antioxidant:

 Cherry bark contains antioxidants called flavonoids and Vitamin C, which aid in eliminating free radicals and preventing age-related ailments such as heart and nervous system weakness.
-This also aids in the treatment of nervous disorders, insomnia, and mental discomfort.
-In addition, the presence of flavonoids and carotenoids repairs free radical damage and neutralizes the body’s systems.
+This also aids in treating nervous disorders, insomnia, and mental discomfort.
+In addition, flavonoids and carotenoids repair free radical damage and neutralize the body’s systems.

 Restorative:

-Cherry bark can also aid digestion, calm the heart, and clear excess heat and body heat from the body.
-Because cherry bark is particularly beneficial to the respiratory system, you may wish to use it to aid recovery after a respiratory illness, even if the infection has resolved.
+Cherry bark can also aid digestion, calm the heart and clear excess heat and body heat from the body.
+Because cherry bark is particularly beneficial to the respiratory system, you may wish to use it to recover after a respiratory illness, even if the infection has resolved.

 Worms and parasites:

-For centuries, wild cherry bark has been used to treat people infected with various worms and parasites.
+Wild cherry bark has been used for centuries to treat people infected with various worms and parasites.
 The bark is said to have antiviral, antibacterial, and anthelmintic properties, which means it can kill parasitic worms.
-However, there have been no scientific investigations to support the traditional use of this ingredient.
+However, no scientific investigations have supported the traditional use of this ingredient.

 How to Make Use of Wild Cherry Bark

 You can use fresh or dried cherry bark.
-However, purchasing organically dried cherry bark is the best option to ensure that no pesticides are used on the trees.
+However, purchasing organically dried cherry bark is the best option to ensure no pesticides are used on the trees.
 In addition, you can consume Wild cherry bark as a tincture or syrup.
-Take 2 to 4 mL up to four times per day for cough with water for 10-15 minutes for these two methods.
+Take 2 to 4 mL up to four times daily for cough with water for 10-15 minutes for these two methods.

 To make wild cherry bark tea, follow these simple steps: